x

 Drying the Gear, Spring 2009

-Your base layer is the layer that sits next to your skin.
-Your base layer must reflect the degree of insulation you require for daily travel on the trails.
-Your base layer is your fundamental protection against the elements.
+Our base layer is the layer that sits next to our skin.
+Our base layer must reflect the degree of insulation we require for daily travel on the trails.
+Our base layer is our fundamental protection against the elements.

 During Summer, Spring, and Fall my base layer is a pair of nylon zip to shorts pants, and a thin polyester tank top.

-During Winter, I employ a thin polyester thermal base layer on both upper and lower body.
+During colder Spring and Fall conditions I employ a thin polyester thermal base layer on my lower body.
 If it is really cold, I supplement that with a second medium weight polyester layer.

-Note that your base layer is NOT designed to keep you warm when stopped, only to keep you comfortable while hiking.
-When you stop, make camp or lunch, you may have to immediatly employ an extra layer.
+Note that our base layer is NOT designed to keep us warm when stopped.
+The base layer is only to keep us comfortable while hiking.
+When we stop to make camp or take breaks and food we will have to immediatly employ the required extra layers to maintain warmth.

 In Summertime, early Fall, and late Spring my lower body base layer is Zip to Shorts nylon pants. more

-Your insulation layers sits between your base layer and your shell.
-Your insulation layer must reflect the degree of insulation you will require while sitting in camp at night during the worst conditions the Sierras throw at you.
+Our insulation layer must reflect the degree of insulation we require while sitting in camp at night during the worst conditions the Sierras throw at us.

-In Summer time, my lower body insulation layers consist of one additional layer above my zip to shorts pants: Medium weight fleece pants. more
+In Summer time my lower body insulation layers consist of one additional layer above my zip to shorts pants: The medium weight fleece pants.

 Serious high winds at low temps cut right through light and medium shells.
 Never rely on light weight gear in mid-Winter in the High Sierras.